BWeng20/jSVG/README.md

 ![w3_filter_example.png](doc%2Fw3_filter_example.png)

+Some examples may not work at all.

 I will not give here a complete list of features that are supported or not.
 After each SVG-conference the list would be outdated (these guys have fun!).
-If somewhat doesn't work, please use the functions of your SVG-editor to simplify your drawing.
+If something doesn't work, please use the functions of your SVG-editor to simplify your drawings.

 ### A word about off-screen-images